arturesteves/redes-complexas/README.md

 			> python generate.py experiment1 1000 2 experiment1_1000

-	• "experiment2" - Generates a network using the second experiment shown in the report with N+1 nodes The mode must be 'experiment2'.
+	â€¢ "experiment2" - Generates a network using the second experiment shown in the report with N+1 nodes The mode must be 'experiment2'.
 		Input Parameters:
-			mode (str) - Mode of network generation - **Required** n (int) – Number of nodes - **Required** m (int) – Number of edges to attach from a new node to existing nodes - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**
+			mode (str) - Mode of network generation - **Required** n (int) â€“ Number of nodes - **Required** m (int) â€“ Number of edges to attach from a new node to existing nodes - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**

 		Ouput: